 Inspectors will take a selection of books from a range of classes to scrutinise subject learning, to ensure that learning intentions are tight.
 They may also look at how misconceptions are addressed in classwork.
 Inspectors are definitely not expecting a specific style or amount of marking.

 There is no preference over children having ‘topic’ or ‘subject’ books or folders, as long as it is clear to the children which subject they are learning.
 If the subject is more practical, inspectors may not even look at the books.

 As well as looking at children’s work, inspectors will have conversations with children about their learning.
-Again, this is to help them build a clearer understanding of how well curriculum content is learned and retained in school.
-Inspectors will want to meet a cross section of children, including those whom they have seen in lessons and whose work they have scrutinised.
+Again, this is to help them build a clearer understanding of how well curriculum content is learned and retained in school (as Ofsted put it, ‘Progress in curricular terms means knowing more and remembering more’).
+Inspectors will want to meet a cross-section of children, including those whom they have seen in lessons and whose work they have scrutinised.

 Inspectors will sometimes ask children to recall and describe their learning in the previous year, which provides evidence regarding progression and sequencing.
 Inspectors are sensitive to the fact that different children can be more or less talkative and don’t reach conclusions solely based on pupil conversations – the main objective is to connect lots of different types of evidence.

 Inspectors will also hear a selection of children read.
 This includes looking at how early reading is taught to help children become as fluent as they need to be in order to access the curriculum.
 Inspectors may discuss the learning of reading with the children.